header-banner-plantbasedenoughprotein.jpg

 For Lunch

-A bowl of whole-grain pasta with a lentil-based bolognese and some pumpkin seeds will add another 20-30g of protein to your calculation.
+A bowl of whole-grain pasta with lentil-based bolognese and some pumpkin seeds will add another 20-30g of protein to your calculation.

 Fancy a snack?